Noymalkac/Advanced_programming_project/README.md

 ## Features
-- Upload .conf files to generate graphs
+- Upload .conf files to generate graphs.
+The graph is uploaded with the values of zero (initialization).
 - Send topic messages via HTML form (*I prevented the possibility to update the topics if they are downstream in the culculations!)
 - View graph updates and topic values
 - Built using custom HTTP server and full-stack Java